 - 15.2.2 Space free from any obstruction up to a height of a minimum of 12.5 m measured from the floor and above the whole playing area. - 15.2.3 For the lighting movable lamps are preferable along each external side of the free zone.
-All lighting must obtain FIVB approval and their use must respect the following requirements: - a. lamps must not dazzle the players in any way, be too bright nor be placed over the centre line of the court; - b. light intensity must be no less than 1500 lux measured at 1 m from the floor; - c. light beams should eliminate shadows on the floor; and - d. spectator stands should be adequately and consistently lit. - 15.2.4 The arrangement of tables and panels and all equipment must be made in accordance with the FIVB layout (see "Official FIVB Forms and Layouts") and respect the following requirements: - a. the scorer's table is 1.50 m x 0.90 m x 0.70 m in height and stands perpendicular to the centre line along the external side of the free zone facing the referee's chair; - b. the court announcer and scoreboard keeper will each have another similar table placed next to the side of the scorer's table and 30 cm further back from the external side of the free zone; - game jury officials and refereeing delegates will have one table (300 x 90 x 70cm) placed 1.45 m behind the scorer's table.
-The table should stand on a platform a minimum of 30 cm off the ground; and - d. panels around the free zone will be 3 m long and 1 m in height.
+All lighting must obtain approval from the FIVB or its owned companies and their use must respect the following requirements: - a. lamps must not inhibit the players in any way; - b. light intensity must be no less than 2000 lux measured at 1 m from the floor; - c. light beams should eliminate shadows on the floor; and - d. spectator stands should be adequately lit when needed. - 15.2.4 The arrangement of tables, panels and all equipment must be made in accordance with the FIVB layout (see "Official FIVB Forms and Layouts") and respect the following requirements: - a. the scorer's table is 1.50 m x 0.90 m x 0.70 m in height and stands perpendicular to the centre line along the external side of the free zone facing the referee's chair;

-15.2.5 A mobile communication system is required between the competition area and the warming-up hall.
+- b. the court announcer and scoreboard keeper will each have another similar table placed next to the side of the scorer's table and 30 cm further back from the external side of the free zone; - c. game jury officials will have one table (300 x 90 x 70cm) placed 1.45 m behind the scorer's table.
+The table should stand on a platform a minimum of 30 cm off the ground; and - d. panels around the free zone will be 3 m long and 1 m in height. - 15.2.5 A mobile communication system is required between the competition area and the warming-up hall.